Olusamimaths/sam-olusola-34451/README.md

 ## Code Architecture
 - Use of `exception filters` to handle exceptions and also log them
-- Use of `winston-logger` as the logging library, I added placeholder for sending the logs to Sentry
+- Use of `winston-logger` as the logging library, I added a placeholder for sending the logs to Sentry
 - All services core to the problem are in the `components/` folder
+- TypeOrm was used as a mapper for MySql

 ## System Architecture